 While the TEF is related to the MLP, it focuses primarily on the industry regime and includes niche and landscape actors only indirectly insofar as they impact this industry regime at the center of the model.
-It thus takes on a meso-perspective, whereas the
+It thus takes on a mesoperspective, whereas the MLP allows for both a macro-perspective (landscape level) and a micro-perspective (niche level).

-2 The paper specifically focuses on the American automobile market.
+&lt;sup>2 The paper specifically focuses on the American automobile market.